-If all those currents are added to $\mathbf{Q}$, it is possible to set $E^{\prime\,\mathrm{KS}}_\mathrm{irr}=0$.
-Remark that the dependence of $E^{\prime\,\mathrm{KS}}_\mathrm{irr}$ on $\varrho$ is still essential to derive the equation, even though it may look no more than formal.
-If $\mathbf{Q}$ were the whole 1-body density matrix $\{\varrho_{k\ell}\}$ as an extreme case, all components of $\varrho$ would be considered physical.
+If all those currents are added to $\mathbf{Q}$, we have $E^{\prime\,\mathrm{KS}}_\mathrm{irr}=0$.
+Still, we should consider $E^{\prime\,\mathrm{KS}}_\mathrm{irr}$ to depend on $\varrho$, since it is essential to derive the KS equation.
+An extreme case along this line is that of $\mathbf{Q}=\{\varrho_{k\ell}\}$, the whole 1-body density matrix~\cite{Donnely-Parr_1978,Zumbach-Maschke_1985, Requist-Pankratov_2008,Pernal-Giesbertz_2016}.
+Then all components of $\varrho$ would be considered physical.
 However, an idempotent $\varrho$, which necessarily results from the KS equation, cannot be exact in general, even though there remains room to interpret the s.p. states as those of dressed particles.
-This problem is attributed to the loss of the $N$-representability at the KS level.
-The $N$-representability at the KS level breaks down at some point as the principal variables increase.
-This argument reveals that there is a limitation of variables that can be adopted as principal variables.
-These limiting cases help understanding issues of representability, as discussed in the subsequent subsection.
+These limiting cases help to understand issues of representability, as discussed in the subsequent subsection.